brnco/ucsb-src-microservices/README.md

 ##avlab-cylinders
 This script automates the post-processing of cylinders and the creation of derivative files for ingest to the R:\ drive/ site.
-The key here is that you have input some metadata by hand so that it embeds nicely in our downloadable mp3 files.
+The key here is that you have to export the metadata from fm via makeffmetadata and it embeds in our broadcast masters and everything else downstream.
 Also, for batches of cylinders, you're gonna want to NOT use this and write a custom script.

 ##avlab-discs
 Post-processing for discs that are not part of NJ process.
-Bundles makemp3 and makebroadcast with some hard-coded filepaths.
+Bundles makemp3 and makebroadcast with configurable filepaths.
 Used for post-processing of patron requests, mostly, saves files to a QC directory on R:/

 ##avlab-discimg-out
 This script uses GraphicsMagick to transcode from .dng to .tif, cropping, rotating, and changing the dpi of the files in the process, according to LC's specs.
 It then hashmoves them to the avlab/new_ingest/pre-ingest-qc folder.